Ma-Jing/python/README.md

 # python
-Python script that common use
+Python scripts that common use.

 ## 1、dns_refresh.py